House OKs debt and funding plan, inviting clash with GOP

 “This is playing with fire," said Senate Majority Leader Chuck Schumer, D-N.Y.

 The Treasury Department has been using “extraordinary measures” to fund the government since the last debt limit suspension expired July 31, and projects that at some point next month will run out cash reserves.
 Then, it will have to rely on incoming receipts to pay its obligations, now at $28.4 trillion.
-That could force the Treasury to delay or miss payments, a devastating situation.
+That could force the Treasury to delay or miss payments.

-Mark Zandi, the chief economist at Moody's Analytics, warned if lawmakers allow a federal debt default “this economic scenario is cataclysmic.”

-Echoing that strategy, McConnell is setting the tone for his party, but some GOP senators might have a tough time voting no.

-Republican John Kennedy of Louisiana, whose state was battered by the hurricane and who is up for election next year, said he will likely vote for the increase.
-“My people desperately need the help,” he said.

 White House press secretary Jen Psaki told reporters that “in our view, this should not be a controversial vote.”
-Psaki said Congress has raised the debt ceiling numerous times on a bipartisan basis, including three times under President Donald Trump.
+Psaki noted that Congress has raised the debt ceiling numerous times on a bipartisan basis, including three times under President Donald Trump.

 Rep. Rosa DeLauro, the Democratic chairwoman of the House Appropriations Committee, was forced to introduce another version of the bill Tuesday after some within the Democratic caucus objected to the inclusion of $1 billion for Israel’s Iron Dome defense system, which uses missiles to intercept short-range rockets fired into the country.